 Allison Jean Barnett, placed 5th at Miss World 1985.

 It would take another 5 years for Jamaica to place at Miss World in 1990 with the likes of Erica Aquart who became the first Jamaican to receive the title of Queen of Beauty for the Caribbean.
 Also a year earlier, 1989, Jamaica had ventured into another International beauty contest, Miss Universe and secured a spot with the stunning mega super-beauty Sandra Foster who made it into the top 10.
 Not deterred by her loss, Sandra entered the Miss Jamaica World contest and won, making her the first Jamaican to win both Miss Jamaica Universe and Miss Jamaica World titles.
 She went on to place 4th at Miss World in 1991 as well as she was named the Caribbean Queen of Beauty.
-In that same year Jamaica placed 6th at the Miss Universe pageant represented by Kimberley Mais.
+In that same year Jamaica placed in the top 5 at the Miss Universe pageant represented by Kimberley Mais.
 1993 would see Jamaica having its 3rd hold on the prestigious Miss World crown with the very brilliant, poised, demure and articulate then 18 year old Lisa Hanna.